iamlatte/robertofranceschi/README.md

 📚 AWS Machine Learning scholarship by Udacity

-🔍 Fields of interests: Machine Learning (Computer Vision, Perception), FinTech and Sports
+🔍 Fields of interests: Machine Learning (Computer Vision, Perception), Sports (Athletics, F1) and FinTech

 📫 How to reach me: [**LinkedIn**](https://www.linkedin.com/in/roberto-franceschi/)